 New collections are created in small batches from January to May and re-produced at demand through the year when local weather patterns allowed us.

 We collect the fabric scraps for a future handmade zero-waste products.
 Each caftan creates as little as an approximate of 3% scrap waste per piece.

 Join the circular cycle and learn How to Care and Compost your Caftan once it's reached the end.

 Manish Ji: master cutter, Amarchand JI: master tailor and Rahul JI: quality control checker.
 Blue Skin.
 Sanganer, Jaipur, India.

-We invite you to join the journey by becoming a member of one of our Partnership Programs. #Jointhecaftanlife
+Learn about our RETAIL and POP UP partners, and join the journey by becoming a member of one of our Partnership Programs.